adname23/Pathfinding_Visualizer/README.md

 This application is a path finding visualizer which is used as a tool to help understand how path finding algorithms work.
-So far I have implemented a non-weighted Dijskatra's algorithm.
-Click(and/or drag your mouse) to add walls and refresh the page restart the visualizer.
+This visualizer shows Dijkstra's, A-Star, BFS(Breadth First Search), and DFS(Depth First Search).
+Click(and/or drag your mouse) to add walls, there are also buttons for removing all the walls and the previous path.

 View the project throught through this link: https://aembar.github.io/Pathfinding_Visualizer